jiwonyangg/DMS1_Blog/posts/week8_session2.md

 ![pt1](/W8_WIP/1bplaytest36.png)
 ![pt1](/W8_WIP/1bplaytest37.png)

 Again, I'm just continuing to make small adjustments to the world, slowly working towards my draft environment.
 In the previous blog post you may have noticed that in the assets that I found there's a first person controller.
-At first, I wanted the user to suffer in going up the hill so I didn't want a jumping function, but because of the platforms the user needed to jump down, I thought that it was actually necessary to have the character jump, but I have having issues with the script so I found a good first person controller asset from the Unity Asset Store.
+At first, I wanted the user to suffer in going up the hill so I didn't want a jumping function, but because of the platforms (tables) the user needed to jump down, I thought that it was actually necessary to have the character jump, but I was having issues with the script so I found a good first person controller asset from the Unity Asset Store.